Yarlung dynasty

-Tibetan plaque, Yarlung dynasty, 600-800 (Collection Al Thani, Paris).
+Tibetan plaque, Yarlung dynasty, 600–800 (Collection Al Thani, Paris).

-The Yarlung dynasty was a Tibetan dynasty that existed from 127 BCE to 842 CE.
+The Yarlung dynasty was a Tibetan dynasty that existed from 127 BCE to 842 CE according to traditional Tibetan historiography.
 It produced 42 rulers and gave rise to the Tibetan Empire period from 614 CE to 848 CE, credited to the 33rd monarch Songtsen Gampo, and lasting through to the 40th monarch Ralpachen.
-Ralpachen was murdered in 838 by his brother, the future 41st monarch Ü Dum Tsen, who in turn ruled for only one year (841–842) until his own murder.
+Ralpachen was murdered in 838 by his brother, the future 41st monarch Langdarma, who in turn ruled for only one year (841–842) until his own murder.
 The dissolution of the empire occurred by 848.

 The early Yarlung dynasty rulers lived before the Tibetan script was created, and their reigns and lives were documented through the lineage of verbal history until c.
 650 when in the reign of the 33rd king of the Yarlung Dynasty Songtsen Gampo, the Tibetan alphabet and grammar were created and the royal record keeping of people and events called the Chronicle of Ba began.
 While some scholars feel unsure of the definitive existence due to the lack of written records before 650, the verbal lineage of Tibetan history is considered definitive for most scholars.

 History

 Pre-empire

 The Yarlung dynasty started in 127 BCE with Nyatri Tsenpo.
 He built the first building in Tibet, the Yumbulagang Palace, on a hill overlooking the banks of the Yarlung Tsangpo River.
 It is situated on the south-east Tibetan Plateau which included the areas of Yarlung, Kongpo, due south of the future capital at Lhasa.
 The early history of the dynasty comes largely from a verbal history lineage.

 According to verbal history, King Nyatri Tsenpo and his six immediate successors ascended upwards by a "sky rope", so the location of their tombs are not to be found.
-The tombs of the later kings, from the eighth king Digum Tsenpo, and onward are located in the Yarlung Valley at Chongye, in U-Tsang.
+The tombs of the later kings, from the eighth king Drigum Tsenpo, and onward are located in the Yarlung Valley at Chongye, in U-Tsang.